rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 If we wanted an LLM's opinion, we could have asked it ourselves.
 We want to hear *your* thoughts, not a machine's.

+Moreover, this is a breach of trust between the reviewer and the author.
+Our assumption when we review is that we're talking to a real person who wants to do their best work.
+Pasting LLM text creates suspicion: does the author actually care?
+Is there a person here at all?

 ### So why a policy?

 Before this policy, we had a "wild west" approach to moderation.